9-6-pursuit/lab-github/questions.md

 What does "ES6" stand for?

 ```
-ES6 stands for ECMAScript 6; ECMAScript is another official name for Javascript, since the organization ECMA International creates the standard.
+ES6 stands for ECMAScript 6.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?